 Radiation therapy also affects your skin.
 The treatment area is likely to be red and may look sunburned or tanned.
 If your radiation treatment is to your head, it’s a good idea to cover your head with a protective hat or scarf because your skin will be sensitive to cold and sunlight.
 Wigs and other hairpieces might irritate your scalp.

-Guci Image, world leader and innovator in women’s Hair Loss solutions, has been treating women and children of all ages suffering from Chemotherapy related Hair Loss for over a decade.
+Guci Image, world leader and innovator in Women’s Hair Loss solutions, has been treating women and children of all ages suffering from Chemotherapy related Hair Loss for over almost two decades.
 With an extensive background in theatrical design, Guci has created a custom three-step Chemotherapy process called “STAGES”.
 While the process of growing your hair back takes some time, Guci will utilize three-types of custom wig designs or technologies in order to combat the different stages of Hair Re-growth.
 Every person and case is treated differently.
 Some people utilize “Stages” technology combined with “Laser Therapy” to speed up the growth process, while others utilize “Extensions” when hair reaches 3 inches of length to achieve the desired look they want.
 Whether your three-step process is Custom lace wigs only or any combination of our technologies, you can rest assure that Guci Image and the “STAGES” process will give you back your confidence and self-esteem and allow you to feel great about yourself again.
 If you have already undergone Chemotherapy or plan to do so in the near future, Please Call 201-734-0051 for a COMPLEMENTARY CONSULTATION and find out what Guci Image and “STAGES” can do for you.